 Lori Grassgreen has been working on community engagement, youth leadership, and creating systems change in Alaska and internationally for more than 20 years.
 Her last position as Prevention Director with the Alaska Network on Domestic Violence and Sexual Assault enabled her to partner with communities across the state to strengthen families, build a core of youth leaders, and engage communities.
 In her role as the Alaska Initiative for Community Engagement Director, Lori will work directly and oversee Alaska ICE efforts: including community engagement, asset building, school climate and connectedness, and youth leadership.
 She will support school and community-based efforts to plan for, implement, and evaluate efforts to build resiliency among youth.

-Diana Miller has been with AASB over 28 years.
-She is responsible for preparation and implementing the AASB budget, coordinates the annual financial audit, and preparation and review of monthly financial statements.
-She monitors grant specific budgets, reconciliation of expenses, requests for grant funding reimbursements, reporting to granting agencies and provides grant specific financial statements for all grants, including our multi-year Alaska ICE and Consortium for Digital Learning.
-She acts as a payroll officer, coordinates employee benefits plans, and supervises accounting staff.
+Diana Miller has been with AASB over 30 years.
+She is responsible for preparing and implementing the budget, coordinating the annual financial audit, and preparing and reviewing monthly financial statements.
+She monitors grant specific budgets, reconciles expenses, fills requests for grant funding reimbursements, provides reports to granting agencies, prepares grant-specific financial statements, acts as a payroll officer, coordinates employee benefits plans, and supervises accounting staff.
 Diana also oversees all the corporate and employee insurance programs as well as serving as the Human Relations Officer, and is the point of contact for all technology, equipment and building maintenance issues, e.g., snow removal, janitorial, repairs, etc.

 Public Information Coordinator, Project Coordinator

 For over 30 years Steve Nelson has provided communications, public relations, and project management services to nonprofit organizations, private industry, broadcasters, advertising agencies, the Alaska Legislature and four Alaska governors.
 He joined the Association of Alaska School Boards in 2004 and has assumed lead roles in two initiatives: AASB Public Information Coordinator and Project Coordinator of the Consortium for Digital Learning (CDL).

 School Climate and Conference Coordinator